mpatrascu/ScratchMC/README.md

 [Kevin Whinnery] (https://www.twilio.com/blog/author/kevinwhinnery) for explaining (https://www.twilio.com/blog/2014/11/child-processes-streams-minecraft-multiplayer-server-nodejs.html) how to use Node.js to transfer commands received thru http to Minecraft server process

 The creators of all other applications used - Minecraft, Scratch and Node.js

+##6 Updates##

+-drone created at target block position

+-added ‘marker‘ block - useful to show drone position/orientation

+-sounds can play for one or all players

+-added MC time and weather commands

+-turn command sets orientation of player (can track the drone)

+-sends to Scratch positions of player and drone